 Another reason to convert term life to whole life—perhaps the most common—is to lock down cheaper life insurance rates as you approach middle age.

 Buying term and whole life insurance in your 20s is very cheap, as long as you're healthy.
 You have a lot of years of expected life left.
 The risk of death is low, so the insurance company is less likely to need to pay out the benefit.
-They pass that savings onto you.
+They pass those savings onto you.

 However, as you age, your risk of death goes up, and so do your premiums, especially for whole life insurance.
 Whole life insurance distributes the cost of life insurance over the rest of your expected lifespan.
-The shorter that expected lifespan is, the higher your premiums will be to make up for it.
+The shorter than expected lifespan is, the higher your premiums will be to make up for it.

 That's why starting from scratch and buying a whole life insurance policy can be prohibitively expensive once you reach your late 30s and 40s.